8xFF/atm0s-media-server/docs/getting-started/installation/multi-zones.md

 ## Prerequisites

-- Choose a different zone id for each zone, it is 32bit with format: 0x00_00_XX_00, example: 0, 256, 512
+- Choose a different zone id for each zone, it is 24bit unsigned number.
 - Select a secret for all zones.

 ## Deploying each zone, same as a single-zone cluster

-The deployment steps are the same as for a single-zone cluster with addition `--zone-id ZONE_ID` param.
+The deployment steps are the same as for a single-zone cluster with addition `--sdn-zone-id ZONE_ID` param.
 However, starting from second zone, you don't need to add console node, instead of that you can reuse single console node for all zones.